 And yet some common threads remain:

-- sharing our learning through training and compaigning
+- Sharing our learning through training and campaigning

 One thing has remained constant - a determination to live up to our name.

 We are Quaker in values, social in concern and absolutely action oriented.